Altar Call – Opelika-Auburn News

 April 20, 2008

-Broken and on our knees we often find the strength to carry on
+Broken and on our knees we often find the strength to

 Some years ago I took on the difficult task of trying to explain the meaning of life.
 Not that I thought I could explain it fully.
 No one can.
 But I had to try.
 And I must continue trying.
 I am compelled to shed what little light I can on the enigma of our human existence.